Smart Heating Controls, Heating Curves and Weather Compensation: How Heat Pump Systems Are Optimised

 Common Mistakes with Smart Heating Controls

-Even well-installed systems can underperform if used incorrectly.
+Even correctly installed systems can underperform if they are used incorrectly.

-A common mistake is treating a heat pump like a gas boiler.
+One of the most common mistakes is treating a heat pump like a traditional gas boiler.

-• Turning the system on and off frequently
+• Turning the system on and off repeatedly

-Heat pumps are designed to run continuously at lower output.
-Interrupting this reduces efficiency and comfort.
+Heat pumps are designed to run continuously at lower temperatures.

 Overriding Weather Compensation